California Car Repossession Lawyer

 Breach of The Peace

-- entering any private building or secured area without the consent of the owner, or of the person in legal possession of the car, at the time of repossession; and
+- Entering private property or a secured area without permission from the owner or person in legal possession of the vehicle; and

 Learn more: Repossessions from Gated & Locked Garages

-If you purchased your car in California, you have two rights following repossession or voluntary surrender of your car.
+If you purchased your car in California, you have two rights after the repossession or voluntary surrender of your vehicle:

-Second, you can “redeem” the vehicle by paying the entire balance due on your account, plus any applicable delinquency charges, collection and repossession costs.
-There can be a credit to you for any unearned finance charge or canceled insurance, depending on the terms of the purchase contract.
-Upon redemption, the car will be returned to you, and you own the car free and clear of any lien.
+- Redemption.
+You "redeem" by paying off the entire remaining balance on your account, plus any delinquency charges, collection fees, and repossession costs.
+After redemption, the car is returned to you, and you own it outright.

 Learn more: Car Repossessed, Now What?